sgost/contentconcepts-data/services/academic_editing/index.md

       answer: We offer three levels of editing - Proofreading & Copy Editing, Substantive Editing and Plagiarism Editing.
-All are explained on each service page and Pricing page.When you send your manuscript to us, we can check and inform you the level of editing required.
+All are explained on each service page and Pricing page.When you send your manuscript to us, we can check and advise you on the level of editing required.
     - id: 5
       question: Can I get a free sample editing for my academic manuscript?
       answer: Yes, if your academic manuscript is longer than 20,000 words, you will